Explaining Headless CMS to your Boss - 8 things to explain

 Since this is a simple file and folder collection, you can store and use as much data as possible.

 Most Git providers are open-source, allowing you to switch between Git cloud providers and Git-based CMSs easily.
-Platforms that provide this service include Stackbit, Netlify CMS, and Jekyll Admin.
+Platforms that provide this service include Stackbit, Decap CMS (ex Netlify CMS), and Jekyll Admin.

 Because Git is already the most popular version control system for software development, it's simple to keep your front-end code alongside your content, keeping everything centralized.